Sudan shopping mall fights the odds post-secession

 The bank, Sudan’s oldest, owns 60 percent in the mall, and the rest is held by the government, according to mall operator Mourjan.
 Construction costs were around $200 million.

-Al-Waha’s general manager, Khalil Muhsen, a Palestinian who has worked for many years in the Gulf and Jordan developing shopping centers, says he also remains optimistic.
+Al-Waha’s general manager, Khalil Muhsen, a Palestinian who has worked for many years in the Gulf and Jordan developing shopping centres, says he also remains optimistic.

 He said the mall has 7,000 customers a day, though the few people inside seem to be mainly students or teenagers.
 The underground park for 600 cars is almost deserted.